VoiD-ev/VoiD-ev/README.md

 ## About Me
 Hey there!
 My name is Mahziyar Farahmandian.
-I am a C# and JS/TS Programmer and Game Designer.
+I am a C#, JS/TS, Front-End Programmer and Game Designer.
 Here you can see my Games and Projects both working in progress and finished ones!

 ## My Projects